bbody/CMD-Resume/CONTRIBUTING.md

 - Source Checking
     - [JSHint](http://jshint.com/) - used to pick up simple JavaScript problems which could lead to bugs (differs across code, tests and tooling)
     - [JSCS](http://jscs.info/) - used to ensure code style is consistent (differs across code, tests and tooling)
-    - [JSON Lint](https://github.com/zaach/jsonlint) - used to check the
+    - [JSON Lint](https://github.com/zaach/jsonlint) - used to check the JSON files creating the resume
+    - [YAML Lint](https://github.com/rasshofer/yaml-lint) - used to lint the Travis file
+    - [Travis Lint](https://github.com/travis-ci/travis.rb#lint) - used to lint and verify the Travis file according to Travis' recommended format
     - [Code Climate](https://codeclimate.com/github/bbody/CMD-Resume) - used to provide code coverage and code quality analysis
 - HTML
     - [PugJs](https://github.com/pugjs/pug) - used for building HTML through templating